 The Secretariat prepares Authority guidelines, which facilitate the application of the regulations applicable for contract award procedures.
-Each year the Secretariat responds approximately 250 to 300 written, and each day about 30 to 40 verbal queries providing legal opinion.
-It has to be emphasized that the opinion of the Secretariat does not have a binding nature and that problems relating to specific cases shall not be solved.
-The officials of the Secretariat regularly represent the Authority at various international events, conferences, and respond to invitations received from international organizations and from other states.
-They also participate actively in the training programs arranged by the Authority.
+Each year the Secretariat responds to approximately 800 inquiries and answers each day about 30 to 40 verbal queries providing non-binding legal opinion and interpretation.
+The officials of the Secretariat regularly represent the Authority at various international events, conferences, and respond to invitations received from international organizations and other countries.
+They also participate actively in the training programs organized by the Authority.

-collects and publishes statistical data on public procurement,
+- collects and publishes statistical data on public procurement,

-maintains the Public Procurement Database, which is the central register of contract award procedures,
+- in terms of archive data, operates the Public Procurement Database, which is the central register of contract award procedures,

-organizes conferences, trainings, professional courses,
+- organizes conferences, trainings, professional courses,